-- Preview Email Newsletter

 WASHINGTON, July 11 -- Georgia Music Partners submitted a public comment letter to the Federal Trade Commission (FTC) and the U.S. Department of Justice (DOJ), expressing strong support for an inquiry into harmful practices in the live event ticketing industry.
 The organization highlighted concerns about legalized scalping by secondary ticket sellers, which it claims undermines artist control and inflates prices.

-"Our goal is to promote transparency, fair competition, and artist-centered reform more ST
+"Our goal is to promote transparency, fair competition, and artist-centered reforms," stated Mala Sharma, on behalf of Georgia Music more ST

 Green Diamond Resource Company Urges Improvements to Endangered Species Conservation Permits (10)